simpeter/apd/docs/lab1.md

 latency and throughput.
 Pay close attention to any errors in `wrk2`'s output.
 Also, make sure that you specify enough threads and connections to be able to provide the given load.
-Please record the specified offered rate and what throughput was reported by `wrk2`.
+Please record the specified offered load and what throughput was reported by `wrk2`.
 Doing so will help you determine whether you are indeed configuring `wrk2` properly to offer enough load.
 <!-- Also, report the offered load for each data point to us. -->

 No experiment setup is perfect.
 In the real world, there are always factors outside of our control.
-From the already mentioned bad Internet connection down to the temperature that day affecting server performance, each impact the experiment outcome.
+From the already mentioned bad Internet connection down to the temperature that day affects server performance, each impact the experiment outcome.
 Hence, re-running the experiment is going to produce slightly different results.
 The difference in results is generally described as *noise* or *error*.
 We